mbodiai/embodied-agents/README.md

 - **Motor Agents** always return a `Motion`.
 - **Sensory Agents** always return a `SensorReading`.

+For convenience, we also provide **AutoAgent** which dynamically initializes the right agent for the specified task.
+See [API Reference](#auto-agent) below for more.

 A call to `act` or `async_act` can perform local or remote inference synchronously or asynchronously.
 Remote execution can be performed with [Gradio](https://www.gradio.app/docs/python-client/introduction), [httpx](https://www.python-httpx.org/), or different LLM clients.
 Validation is performed with [Pydantic](https://docs.pydantic.dev/latest/).

 <img src="assets/architecture.jpg" alt="Architecture Diagram" style="width: 700px;">